gstache/Sakuranov/# Space Cruise Murder Mystery.md

 ### A cast of peculiar characters collides on a two-week journey aboard a luxury space liner.

-- A mousy beaurucrat on their way to a new posting (Tavka Itovanov)
+- A mousy beaurucrat (logistics manager, agriculture) on their way to a new posting (Tavka Itovanov)
 - A rougish former soldier staking a mining claim (Emmit Raskido)
 - A diplomatic atache (read as spy) visiting ir family (Arjun Santiago de Ascencion de Ramaya aka Arjay)
 - A Vassal of the heirarchy of domain kirido surveying one of their colony worlds (Mibu Tokogawslki)